fabianlischka/InfoSec101/InfoSec101.md

 - Search engines and social networks collect a lot information about you (even while you visit other websites), and sell it.
 - Facebook is notified whenever you visit one of the millions of sites that has a "Like" button.
 Similarly for Twitter, Google, etc.
 - For example, if you read an article in the NY Times about depression, or HIV treatment, or bankruptcy law, Facebook and Google will be notified that that is an interest of yours (and their Terms of Service will specify whether they're allowed to serve you related ads, save the information, or sell it - good luck finding out).
+- How unique is your browser setup?
+Can you be uniquely identified by your browser alons?
+Find out with [Panopticlick](https://panopticlick.eff.org) from the EFF.
+- From your IP address, your approximate location can be determined.
+See for example [IPLeak](http://ipleak.net).
 - A few steps you can take:
     - Regularly delete all cookies/history
     - Browse in Private mode ("porn mode")